Task Management for ADHD: Systems Built for How Your Brain Works

 Can body doubling help with ADHD task management?

-Body doubling – working alongside another person either physically or via video call – is a widely used ADHD task initiation strategy.
+Body doubling is the practice of working alongside another person – physically or via video call – to leverage external social accountability as a substitute for the ADHD brain’s impaired internal task initiation signal.
 The mechanism is social accountability creating external activation that bypasses the impaired internal initiation system.
 Even silent co-working sessions work because the presence of another person working provides a continuous environmental cue to stay on task.
-Virtual body doubling platforms and accountability partnerships are increasingly accessible options.
+Virtual platforms like Focusmate and Flow Club structure these sessions with timed accountability pairs, making them accessible without coordinating your own partner.

 References